synapsecns/sanguine/contrib/git-changes-action/README.md

         run: go test -v ${{ steps.filter_go.outputs.changed_modules }}
 ```

-This workflow will run tests for all changed Go modules and their dependencies whenever a pull request is opened or synchronized.
+This workflow will run tests for all changed go modules and their dependencies whenever a pull request is opened or synchronized.